ganesharun237/NLP_AT3/README.md

+POS Tagging was performed on the tweets to extraxt only the nouns of tweets as it was proven from previous research that Topic Modelling on Nouns improves the Topic coherence.
+Once the nouns of Tweets was extracted Topic Modelling one the nouns of tweets was done using GSDMM model.

 # GSDMM: Short text clustering

 This project implements the Gibbs sampling algorithm for a Dirichlet Mixture Model of [Yin and Wang 2014](https://pdfs.semanticscholar.org/058a/d0815ce350f0e7538e00868c762be78fe5ef.pdf) for topic modelling of short text documents like Twitter tweets.